emre-serin/dsa210-project/README.md

 # Analysis of My Youtube Data
 ## Introduction
 My main motivation for this project is to better understand my YouTube viewing habits and explore patterns in my Youtube history.
-I want to identify the types of videos I watch the most and generally the time I spend watching Youtube videos daily.
+I want to identify the types of videos I watch the most and the time I spend watching Youtube videos daily.
 This analysis can help me understand whether I spend more time on YouTube than I intend, how to optimize my viewing choices, and find new content based on my historical preferences.

 ## Data Collection
 The data for this project was collected through Google Takeout.